adbailey4/yeast_rrna_modification_detection/README.md

 # Single Molecule Modification Tracking of Saccharomyces Cerevisiae 18S and 25S Ribosomal RNA using Nanopore Sequencing

+[comment]: <> (TODO link biorxiv paper)
+[comment]: <> (TODO link data when public)
+[comment]: <> (TODO make docker image for inference step)

-This is the top level directory for the pipelines, scripts, and environment setup for anyone who wants to replicate or reproduce the results from our paper.
+This is the top level directory for the pipelines, scripts, and environment setup for anyone who wants to replicate or reproduce the results from our paper, Single-molecule modification profiling of Saccharomyces cerevisiae ribosomal RNA reveals subsets of alternatively modified ribosomes.

 ### Data Availablility

 * Fast5
-    * `aws s3 sync s3://bailey-ares-rrna/final_data/fast5/ .`
+  * Fast5s can be found at the European Nucleotide Archive (ENA) under accession number PRJEB48183
   * Fast5s are organized into tar.gz files with the following directory structure

 ```
 fast5
 └───date_chemistry_name